 Based on the types of habitats that were used, we found that the population of Javan langur in Kuningan District used not only natural forest, but also used mixed-gardens and several places in the form of a pine forest.
-The natural forests where Javan langur populations were found in this study were in the form of secondary natural forests (Figure 1).
+The natural forests where Javan langur populations were found in this study were in the form of secondary natural forests (Fig. 1).
 Our study results that showed that Javan langur occupied a secondary natural forest had also been widely reported by previous researchers, such as, MacKinnon [2], Nijman [8], Hidayat [12].
-By calculating the Neu Index, it can be known that the Javan langur group prefered habitats in form of secondary natural forest compared to other forest types.
+By calculating the Neu Index, it can be known that the Javan langur group preferred habitats in form of secondary natural forest compared to other forest types.
 This result supports the assuming of Supriatna et al. [7] that Javan langur species preferred younger forest stands rather than mature ones.
-The availability of preferred food was suspected to be the reason why Javan langur [8] because primary forest is a high quality and more secure habitat [31].
-Primary forests have trees larger than other habitat preferred by Javan langur in this study was not a primary forest, but secondary forest (Figure 1), habitat quality and security conditions supposed to be some of the factors that cause Javan langur prefers natural forests.
+The availability of preferred food was suspected to be the reason why Javan langur chose the forest stands [7].
+However, undisturbed primary forest is an optimal habitat for a population of Javan langur [8] because primary forest is a high quality and more secure habitat [31].
+Primary forests have trees larger than other habitat types so that primates that use the trees in the primary forest would have a lower risk of predation [31].
+Although habitat preferred by Javan langur in this study was not a primary forest, but secondary forest (Fig. 1), habitat quality and security conditions supposed to be some of the factors that cause Javan langur prefers natural forests.